 You might not then expect her next job to be working for a bank.
 But, as Easterly sees it, her task—defending the firm and its clients from cyber threats—was a familiar one, effectively “an extension of the national security mission that I had done for 27 years,” she says.
 “It’s about protecting a firm that's part of the fabric of our economic security as a nation.”
 Easterly shares her insights on Cybersecurity in the Connected Age in this Morgan Stanley Minute.

 Put simply, we protect and defend the firm and its clients from a range of cyber-threat actors, from nation-states to cybercriminals to hacktivists to insiders.
 We’re a global enterprise with centers around the world to enable us to respond to threats twenty-four-seven and to ensure resiliency in the face of an increasingly complex and dynamic cyber threat environment.
+Our mission is to understand, prepare, respond, recover and learn from operational disruptions to the firm’s business services, across the full range of threats from cyber attacks and fraud to technology incidents, weather events, geopolitical unrest, and pandemics.

 It was an intense, and at times, very difficult experience, but it taught me a lot about myself and how to deal with adversity and failure: the importance of believing in yourself, of overcoming your fears, of setting high expectations and working hard to achieve them, and above all the importance of teamwork and servant leadership.